Give My Regards to Broadway: Recordings

-In 1999, National Public Radio included this song in the "NPR 100," in which NPR's music editors sought to compile the one hundred most important American musical works of the 20th century.
+In 1999, National Public Radio included this song in the "NPR 100", in which NPR's music editors sought to compile the one hundred most important American musical works of the 20th century.

 The song was included in the 1968 musical George M!, which was based on Cohan's life.
-Tony Award-winning actor Joel Grey played Cohan in the original Broadway cast and performed the song for the soundtrack.
+Tony Award-winning actor Joel Grey played Cohan in the original Broadway cast and performed the song for the original cast album.

 One of its earliest recordings was by Billy Murray.
 His recording's short instrumental interludes contain the two closing lines of the chorus to The Yankee Doodle Boy, which was the other famous song from Little Johnny Jones: